zama-ai/concrete/docs/dev/mlir.md

 # MLIR

 The MLIR project is a sub-project of the LLVM project.
-It's designed to simplify building domain-specific compilers such as our **Concrete Compiler**.
+It's designed to simplify building domain-specific compilers such as our **Concrete-Compiler**.

-**Concrete Compiler** accepts MLIR as an input and emits compiled assembly code for a target architecture.
+**Concrete-Compiler** accepts MLIR as an input and emits compiled assembly code for a target architecture.

-**Concrete Numpy** performs the MLIR generation from the computation graph.
+**Concrete-Numpy** performs the MLIR generation from the computation graph.
 Code related to this conversion is in the `concrete/numpy/mlir` folder.

 The conversion can be performed using the `convert` method of the `GraphConverter` class.